Production Animal Residency

 You may also find these FAQs helpful

-This residency programme will run jointly with Synergy Farm Health and Regional Veterinary Centre - South of England near Dorchester in Dorset to provide an environment which delivers quality clinical training and development.
+This residency programme will run jointly with Synergy Farm Health and the Royal Veterinary College Regional Veterinary Centre - South of England near Dorchester in Dorset to provide an environment which delivers quality clinical training and development.
 The residents will work with the clinical and teaching teams at both RVC and Synergy to provide experience at the interface of teaching, research and clinical work.
 By embedding the resident in the clinical activities at Synergy, they will be exposed to a wide range of production animal activities and case material.
-The clinical teams include Diplomates (Bovine & Small Ruminant), Certificate holders and a variety of MSc holders; all actively involved in educational support.
-The 30+ farm-only veterinary team at Synergy allows for a wide range of client demographic and business types across the South West of England and the practice also boasts an active research and development department that is keen on data analysis and exploring new and innovative services and technology.
-Working together with RVC, provides great potential for clinical field research that will satisfy the requirements of the residency programme.
+The clinical teams across RVC and Synergy include Diplomates (Bovine & Small Ruminant), Certificate holders and a variety of MSc holders; all actively involved in educational support.
+The practice has a large and established bovine caseload with both dairy and beef work with in a pro-active team focused on commercially focused, evidence based medicine.

 For an informal discussion about these residencies, please contact: